solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 - `createInitializeMintInstruction`

 The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
-However like all Token Extensions Program mints, we need to calculate the size and cost of the mint.
+However, like all Token Extensions Program mints, we need to calculate the size and cost of the mint.
 This can be accomplished by using `getMintLen` and `getMinimumBalanceForRentExemption`.
 In this case, we'll call `getMintLen` with only the `ExtensionType.MintCloseAuthority`.

-To get the mint length and create account instruction, do the following:
+To get the mint length and create account instructions, do the following:

 ```ts
 const extensions = [ExtensionType.MintCloseAuthority];